cometos12/Trojan-TB/README.md

 `./start.sh` - To start

-This is for:

-Kali Linux
+This is for Kali Linux And Linux

-Linux

 Wait for new updates :)